gabacode/chatGPDP/README.md

 - You can change your fictional character's desired behavior via the `Options -> Change Personality` menu.

-- You can right click on a message to edit, or saving a new message to alter the course of your conversation.
+- You can right click on a message to edit, or save a new message to alter the course of your conversation.

 - You can take a screenshot of your conversation via `Edit -> Take Screenshot`.